Social Wellness: A Determining Factor For Employee Wellness At Work

 - Approximately 20 percent of Americans feel lonely in their free time.

-- Close friendships lead to higher levels of immunoglobulin that helps fight respiratory infections and cavities.
+- Close friendships lead to higher levels of immunoglobulin that help fight respiratory infections and cavities.

 - The Harvard Study of Adult Development found that the quality of social relationships mattered more than the quantity.